 Suicide prevention starts with recognizing the warning signs of suicide and taking them seriously.
 Talking openly about suicidal thoughts and feelings can save a life.
-National and local mental health services offer telephone and face-to-face counseling for people who are at risk of suicide.
+National and local mental health services, listed below, offer telephone, chat, text and other resources for people who are at risk of suicide.
 Contact your local mental health authority or call 2-1-1 and ask for the LMHA in your area.

 Support for Veterans and Their Loved Ones

-The Veterans Crisis Line connects veterans in crisis and their families and friends with qualified, caring, confidential support 24/7
+The Veterans Crisis Line connects veterans in crisis and their families and friends with qualified, caring and confidential support 24/7.

 - Send a text message: 838255

 - Support for people who are deaf and hard of hearing.